muxinc/mux-go/README.md

 ## Exceptions & Error Handling

 All API calls return an err as their final return value.
 Below is documented the errors you might want to check for.
+You can check `error.Body` on all errors to see the full HTTP response.

 ### BadRequestError

 `BadRequestError` is returned when a you make a bad request to Mux, this likely means you've passed in an invalid parameter to the API call.
-Check `error.Body` to see the full HTTP response.

 ### UnauthorizedError